 Behind Faith the wing’s tip curled up and blocked the sunlight.
 She heard the cave’s mouth close.
 “Okay, but do you have, like, pronouns?
 He, she, they?”
 Faith smelled tentacle-brine.
 “It?”

 The Heart pondered pronouns.
-“I haven’t considered the concept in some time.
-I may need to think.”
+“Let me think.”
 They thought.
 “They.”

 “Got it, Bug Bird.
 They, them, theirs.”
-Faith grew bored walking in the dark.
-She couldn’t muster any concern about her surreal situation.
+Faith’s surreal situation didn’t concern her.
+In fact, she grew bored walking in the dark.
 “Are we there yet?”

-Faith heard noise like an approaching flock of birds.
+Faith heard noise like flocks of birds.
 “What’s that?”

-The white wing rolled like a coiling carpet, and it spun Faith in its fluffy feathers.
-She and the Heart rolled deep into the Mountain faster than they could have fallen.
+The white wing rolled her up like a coiling carpet.
+She and the Heart spun deep into the Mountain, faster than they could have fallen.
 The down swaddled her so comfortably and smelled so nice that Faith fell asleep.

 When she woke, green haze replaced the darkness.
-She sat perched on a slender white peak; she felt incredibly heavy, and realized the peak was accelerating underneath her.
+She sat on a slender white peak; she felt heavy, and realized the peak was accelerating.
 Beside her, the Heart glared at the green haze with inscrutable intent.
 “Where’s that white wing?” asked Faith.